 Who doesn’t love quick and easy recipes?
 Especially an impressive looking dessert that requires little effort!
 There’s nothing better than impressing dinner guests with an easy recipe that leaves you plenty of time to relax and enjoy their company.

 Sound good?
 Try this Clafoutis recipe from the food of france cookbook by Maria Villegas and Sarah Randell.
-I recommend this book for its easy instructions, traditional recipes and stunning photos (such as the one above).
+I recommend this comprehesive receipe and lifestyle book for its easy instructions, traditional recipes and stunning photos.
+It really doesn’t matter what I attempt from this fabulous cookbook my family and guests alway seem to enjoy, and I’m sure yours will too!

 You Will Need: